bparanj/coding-skill/_posts/2019-12-26-how-to-solve-new-problems-during-coding-interview.md

 **Step 6 : Write Code**

 Finally in step 6 we finally write some code.
-So only after a very thorough analysis of the problem, you have a very good sense of what you want to implement, now you can start writing some code on the whiteboard.
+So only after a very thorough analysis of the problem, you have a very good sense of what you want to implement.
+Now you can start writing some code on the whiteboard.

 Programming on a white board in the interview situation is quite different from typing it out in a computer.
 It's a good idea to practice on whiteboard during preparation.

 You can download the [Problem Solving Approach PDF](/assets/files/problem-solving-approach.pdf) to use as a guide for your preparation.
 This is based on a 45 minutes interview with few minutes at the end for asking questions to the interviewer.
 The article [Tecnical Interview Tips]({% post_url 2019-09-19-technical-interview-tips %}) has suggestions on questions you can ask at the end of the interview.

+**Step 7 : Test Your Solution**

+Write out a sample input.
+Something short enough that you’ll be able to get through the whole thing, but long enough that it’s not an edge case.

+Then walk through your code line by line.
+As it changes the input, actually change it on the board.
+If it makes new variables, write those on the board as well.

+You’re using your brain as the computer processor and the whiteboard as your computer memory.
+It’s tedious, but that’s the only way to debug code on the whiteboard.
+Once you’re done, do the same thing with all the common edge cases.
+Empty arrays, single-element arrays, negative numbers, disconnected graphs, etc.